 Who We Are

-We were dancing the twist and the Watusi, John Glenn was orbiting the earth.
-Del Webb was carving Sun City Center out of the tomato fields, building and selling the first Sun City Center house, and The Sun City Center Woman’s Club was born.
+We danced the twist and the Watusi while John Glenn orbited Earth.
+Del Webb created Sun City Center from tomato fields, built and sold the first house, and the Sun City Center Woman’s Club was formed.
 The year was 1962.

-The club became a Federated member of GFWC Florida Federation of Women’s Clubs on April 16, 1963, and a member of the General Federation of Women’s Clubs (GFWC) on May 3, 1963.
-The early years were spent welcoming newcomers and developing cultural, social and volunteer activities.
-A Woman’s Chorus and a reading group were formed.
+The club joined the GFWC Florida Federation of Women’s Clubs on April 16, 1963, and the General Federation of Women’s Clubs (GFWC) on May 3, 1963.
+In its early years, it welcomed newcomers and created cultural, social, and volunteer activities, forming a Woman’s Chorus and a reading group.

-Today, GFWC Sun City Center Woman’s Club members continue to address the most pressing needs of our community and our nation.
-As members of the largest volunteer organization in the world, we are proud of the part that we have played in making our community and our country the best it can be.
+Today, GFWC Sun City Center Woman’s Club members focus on the key needs of our community and nation.
+As part of the largest volunteer organization in the world, we are proud to contribute to improving our community and country.